 Every transducer input/output module has a total of 24 terminal connections.
 These connections are arranged as three terminals per row with a total of eight rows.
 A given row may be used for either inputs or outputs, with terminals in column "a" having positive polarity and terminals in column "c" having negative polarity.
-Since an entire row is used for a single input/ output channel, the name of the channel is assigned using the module slot position and row number.
+Since an entire row is used for a single input/output channel, the name of the channel is assigned using the module slot position and row number.

 Each module also requires that a connection from an external ground bus be made to Terminal 8b.
-The figure below illustrates the transducer module types (5C, 5E, and 5F) and channel arrangements that may be ordered for the relay.
+The current outputs require a twisted-pair shielded cable, where the shield is grounded at one end only.
+The figure below illustrates the transducer module types (5A, 5C, 5D, 5E, and 5F) and channel arrangements that may be ordered for the relay.